 The cheek pads that came in the helmet were a little too tight for me, but since there are two other sets included, I swapped to a thinner set, and they worked great.

-The Mainline is light, breathable, and it looks great.
+The Smith Mainline full-face helmet is light, breathable, and it looks great.
 The DH-certification and D-ring buckle add to the Mainline’s ruggedness, while the Koroyd-lined interior makes it easy to wear.
 Smith fans have long been waiting for a more serious mountain bike helmet, and this offering shouldn’t disappoint.